AP1000

 The AP1000 is a nuclear power plant designed and sold by Westinghouse Electric Company.
 The plant is a pressurized water reactor with improved use of passive nuclear safety and many design features intended to lower its capital cost and improve its economics.

-The design traces its history to the System 80 design, which was produced in various locations around the world.
-Further development of the System 80 initially led to the AP600 concept, with a smaller 600 to 700 MWe output, but this saw limited interest.
+The design traces its history to the Westinghouse 4-loop SNUPPS design, which was produced in various locations around the world.
+(Note: System 80 was a similar vintage nuclear steam supply system made by Combustion Engineering.)
+Further development of the 4-loop reactor and the ice-condenser containment initially led to the AP600 concept, with a smaller 600 to 700 MWe output, but this saw limited interest.
 In order to compete with other designs that were scaling up in size in order to improve capital costs, the design re-emerged as the AP1000 and found a number of design wins at this larger size.